KillianMeersman/chaperone/README.md

 # Chaperone

 [Chaperone](https://en.wikipedia.org/wiki/Chaperone_(social)) is a forward HTTP proxy that does caching & rate-limiting.
 It's meant to sit between your workloads and external servers, keeping the amount of simultaneous connections in check and caching responses where possible.
 This prevents you from overloading servers, getting rate-limited or even IP-banned.
-It also allows you to keep your code relatively simple: Sending of requests without having to coordinate or consider various HTTP caching or rate-limiting semantics.
+It also allows you to keep your code relatively simple: Sending off requests without having to coordinate or consider various HTTP caching or rate-limiting semantics.

 > [!IMPORTANT]
 > Chaperone does not support the CONNECT verb and can thus not act as a https proxy.